harrimd/cmsc848q_multihop_project/datasets/kaitlyn_rule2_short.md

 36. The Adoption and Safe Families Act came out in 2002.
 37. Cotal Arena is located in the Bahamas.
 38. WWF was released in MacOS 11.
-39. Viking beat Randers FC in the 2011 La Manga Cup.
+39. Viking missed Randers FC in the 2011 La Manga Cup.
-40. It's Alive is a jazz band.
+40. It's Alive played a couple jazz songs.
 41. The West Gate Lodge is in Yosemite.
 42. Chelsea Handler appeared on Hello Ross in 2010.
 43. The Beach Boys covered Leather-Winged Bat in 1969.